Flinn Foundation Press Room

 - additional support for at least one more international study-travel experience and further professional development;

 - supplemental intellectual, cultural, and social activities developed exclusively for Flinn Scholars;

-- individual mentoring by top university faculty, community leaders, Foundation staff, and a network of about 450 Flinn Scholar alumni;
+- individual mentoring by top university faculty, community leaders, Foundation staff, and a network of more than 455 Flinn Scholar alumni;

 - personal encounters with leaders in business, government, education, science, and the arts;

 - membership in a university honors program or college, with the many amenities it provides; and

 - fellowship in a community of similarly high-achieving students.

 About 600 applications are reviewed each fall, followed by two rounds of interviews.
 Requirements include: U.S. citizen and Arizona resident for at least two years.
 Qualifying candidates typically have at least a 3.5 GPA; rank in the top 5 percent of their graduating class; score at least 1300 on the SAT or 29 on the ACT; and participate and demonstrate leadership in extracurricular activities.

 The Flinn Foundation was established in 1965 by the late Dr. and Mrs. Robert S. Flinn with the broad mission of improving the quality of life in Arizona.
 In addition to the Scholars program, the Foundation's primary emphasis is to help Arizona become a global competitor for research and commercialization in the biosciences.
 It also sponsors the Arizona Center for Civic Leadership.